VirtusLab/git-machete/README.md

 Just run [`git machete edit`](https://git-machete.readthedocs.io/en/stable/#edit) to fix the layout manually.
-If you're working on JetBrains IDEs, you can use [git-machete IntelliJ plugin](https://github.com/VirtusLab/git-machete-intellij-plugin#git-machete-intellij-plugin) for features like branch name completion when editing `.git/machete` file.
+If you're working on JetBrains IDEs, you can use [git-machete IntelliJ plugin](https://github.com/VirtusLab/git-machete-intellij-plugin#git-machete-intellij-plugin) to have branch name completion when editing `.git/machete` file.

 Also, consider [`git machete github checkout-prs`](#github-integration) instead of `git machete discover` if you already have GitHub PRs opened.